 Below is a list of frequently-used terms regarding RISD salary administration.
 While not exhaustive, the list provides a good foundation to help you better understand the terms and process.

-Exempt: A salaried employee who earns at least $684 per week and who holds a position that satisfies one of the respective FLSA tests regarding the content of the job duties.
+Exempt: A salaried employee who earns at least $684 per week and who holds a position that satisfies one of the FLSA exemption tests regarding the content of the job duties.
 Exempt employees are not eligible for overtime pay.

-Non-Exempt: An hourly employee who earns less than $684 per week or who does not meet one of the exempt categories by satisfying a respective FLSA test.
+Non-Exempt: An hourly employee who earns less than $684 per week or who does not meet one of the exempt categories by satisfying a FLSA exemption test.
 Non-exempt employees are eligible for overtime pay for all hours worked in excess of 40 hours in one payroll week.
 Overtime pay is calculated at one and one-half times the employee’s regular hourly rate.

 Rhode Island Pay Equity Act: A Rhode Island General Law which seeks to protect employees from experiencing wage discrimination from their employers.
 The law states it is unlawful for an employer to pay a differential wage based on race, color, religion, sexual orientation, gender, gender identity or expression, disability, age, and country of ancestral origin for comparable work.